 Many holiday cottage owners fear receiving bad guest reviews, whether they are in person or online.
 But your response to feedback– good or bad – is your chance to make amends and show your property in a positive light.
 Feedback of any sort is also an opportunity to improve what you are offering – so try to see it as a positive.

-To help you deal with negative reviews in the best possible way, here we look at some tactics for tackling complaints, so you can approach them with confidence.
+To help you deal with negative guest reviews in the best possible way, here we look at some tactics for tackling complaints, so you can approach them with confidence.

 Love it or hate it, TripAdvisor is the world’s largest travel site with 795 million reviews and 490 million monthly average unique visitors.
 And many travelers will read reviews on here to help them decide whether to book a property or not.
-So it’s important to respond to bad reviews on TripAdvisor in the right way.
+So it’s important to respond to negative reviews on TripAdvisor in the right way.
 Some useful tips include:

-• Respond to reviews promptly to show how important customer feedback is to you and so potential customers see both your response and the complaint.
+• Respond to guest reviews promptly to show how important customer feedback is to you and so potential customers see both your response and the complaint.
 But this doesn’t mean you should respond instantly with the first thing that comes to mind, as your initial reaction might be too emotional.

 • Keep your response as personal as possible using both the name of the customer who is complaining (if you know it) and signing the response off with your name rather than the name of your property.
 This will show customers that there is a real person behind your online presence.

 • Even if you don’t agree with the complaint or review from your guest, always remain polite.
 You should thank the reviewer for their opinion, acknowledge their complaint and, if you have made a mistake or done something wrong, apologise for it.

 • If you can, offer a solution as part of your response – for example, if something was broken, explain that this will be fixed.
 But make sure you actually do this to prevent further complaints about the same thing.